 Our jazz program features some of the most distinguished jazz artists in the metropolitan area.
 Instruction is available in piano, acoustic and electric guitar, acoustic and electric bass, saxophone, clarinet, drum set, and other percussion instruments.
 Jazz ensembles are coordinated by our teaching staff for intermediate to advanced students.

-These classes are scheduled weekly (Monday nights).
+These classes are scheduled weekly (for time and day inquire with the school).
 Using materials appropriate to their age and level, students reinforce concepts learned in their individual lessons.
 Classes for advanced students emphasize a greater understanding of harmony and structure, sight-reading, and an overview of music history.
 Classes are available weekly for our students enrolled in private lessons.
 Students may register for these classes at any time and are included in their tuition.

 It’s never too late to begin music lessons or to resume music study interrupted years before.
 The Crestwood Music Education Center has nearly two hundred adult students enrolled, from age 21 to 80+.
 All it takes is desire, perseverance, and the enjoyment of the process.
 Our faculty is experienced in motivating, encouraging and leading adult students toward their goals of making music.

-Coaching is available for intermediate and advanced students in groups formed by their individual private teachers.
+Coaching is available for beginners, intermediate and advanced students in groups formed by their individual private teachers.
+Anyone who is interested in our chamber of music, should contact our school for a schedule.

 The Suzuki Method involves the parent and child in learning an instrument together.
 The parent attends lesson alone for six to eight weeks to prepare for his/her role as home teacher, and subsequently attends all lessons with the child.